ebp-nor/workshop-2024/day2_genome_annotation/CAFE5.md

 We put a copy of this scrip here: `/cluster/projects/nn9984k/scripts/cafe/generate_gene_family_size.R`, so you can run it:

 ```
+#module load R/4.3.2-gfbf-2023a
-module load R/4.3.2-gfbf-2023a
+module load StdEnv R-bundle-CRAN/2023.12-foss-2023a
 Rscript /cluster/projects/nn9984k/scripts/cafe/generate_gene_family_size.R
 ```
-If this does not work, you can install these packages yourself.
+If this does not work, you might have install these packages yourself.
 Start R by typing R:
 ```
 R
 ```